prismatic-io/terraform-provider-prismatic/docs/index.md

 ### Optional

-- `token` (String) An [access token to use for headless authentication](https://prismatic.io/docs/cli/cli-usage/#headless-prism-usage-for-cicd-pipelines) of Prismatic API calls.
+- `refresh_token` (String) A [refresh token to use for headless authentication](https://prismatic.io/docs/cli/cli-usage/#headless-prism-usage-for-cicd-pipelines) to the Prismatic API.
+- `token` (String) Access token use has been deprecated in favor of using refresh tokens.
+Please migrate provider configuration to use the new refresh_token attribute instead.
 - `url` (String) URL of the Prismatic stack to communicate with.
 Defaults to the value of the `PRISMATIC_URL` environment variable.

 ## Environment Variables

-You can provide your credentials using the `PRISMATIC_URL` and `PRISMATIC_TOKEN` environment variables.
+You can provide your credentials using the `PRISMATIC_URL` and `PRISMATIC_REFRESH_TOKEN` environment variables.

 ```terraform
 provider "prismatic" {}